ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 ### Running Airflow <a name="Airflow"></a>

 To start our pipeline, we'll need to kick off Airflow which requires a couple of prerequisite steps.
+Note that `docker-compose airflow init` below will take a while to run.

 1. Create `.env` file and initialise the airflow database.
 See [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) for more details if interested.